AS OF SUMMER 2020, ALL OF OUR POWERTEX MEMBRANES ARE PFC-FREE.

-Health, safety and enjoying quality are our top priorities.
+Health, safety and lasting quality are our top priorities.
 Our systems for product safety and quality assurance are based on a comprehensive and rigorous verification process, which involves each stage of development and production.
 Products are therefore monitored/tested from the very beginning of the design process, to the moment they leave the warehouse.

 COMPLETE SUPPLY CHAIN ILLUSTRATION